-This Article is written by Ashi Gupta, a graduate of B.B.A.
+This Article on Sexuality in India is written by Ashi Gupta, a graduate of B.B.A.
 LL.B (Hons.) from Guru Gobind Singh Indraprastha University, Delhi.

-Society is an organised form of a collection of people.
-This organisation, depends on the norms set by such society.
+Society is an organized form of a collection of people.
+This organization depends on the norms set by such society.
 Norms are nothing, but certain touchstones set by society in order to confirm consistency amongst diverse beings.
-But as nature would have it, people are diverse, and trying to contain then with unnecessary rigidity, leads to nothing but disorder and injustice.
+But as nature would have it, people are diverse, and trying to contain them with unnecessary rigidity, leads to nothing but disorder and injustice.
 Similar is the story of sexuality in India, post-British invasion.

 Now, just because a person is born in a certain way biologically, it doesn’t mean that such a person will identify with the ‘societal traits’ assigned to such gender!
 Such people are termed as “transgender”, whereas, conventionally speaking, people whose biological sex matches their gender identity, are known as “cisgender”.

 Speaking of sexual orientation, it is neither determined by one’s biological sex nor, gender identity.
 It is how one person’s gender identity relates to others’ gender identity or identities, based on sexual attraction.